mattzeunert/mattzeunert.github.io/_posts/2016-07-07-resolving-minified-production-stacktrace.md

 </script>
 {% endhighlight %}

-Now, in order to resolve the stack trace StackTrace.JS needs to have access to all the original code and source maps.
+Now, in order to resolve the stack trace, StackTrace.JS needs to have access to all the original code and source maps.
 That means we need to do a bit of work before we can continue.

 First, we need to put all the referenced code into our working directory.